rbyakod/UCSD-Capstone/part2/twitter-kafka-influxdb/main/README.md

 Local deployment is done through this [docker-compose.yaml](docker-compose.yaml) file.

-Compose offers a way to control the order of statup and shutdown of containers through the `depends_on` option, but, by design, [there is no way to delay statup until a service becomes available](https://docs.docker.com/compose/startup-order/) - unless we run a script that waits for a service to become available with a `command` option.

-> To handle this, design your application to attempt to re-establish a connection to the database after a failure.
+To handle this, design your application to attempt to re-establish a connection to the database after a failure.
 If the application retries the connection, it can eventually connect to the database.

 ### Requirements